 a) Preheat your iron.
 Press your wreath fabrics to smooth any wrinkles.
 Fold your fat quarters in half along the selvage (wrong sides facing) and press.

-c) Unfold your fabric onto a heat safe surface (wrong side up) and carefully align your fusible (paper side up) on top of the fabric.
-Follow the instructions provided by the manufacturer to affix the adhesive to your fabric.
+c) Unfold your fabric onto a heat safe surface (wrong side up).
+Center your fusible (paper side up) inside the selvage on half of your fabric.
+Carefully follow the instructions provided by the manufacturer to affix the adhesive to your fabric.
+Make sure to check your iron setting!

 Step 3: Pinking Your Fabric into Strips